Vabungula, a constructed language

 I have a page of comments about Vabungula, including notes on how the language is created, as well as comments from fellow conlangers regarding their impressions of the language.

-The vocabulary currently has over 7600 words, making it one of the most complete private conlangs on the Internet.
+The vocabulary currently has over 7700 words, making it one of the most complete private conlangs on the Internet.
 Every word in the lexicon was personally and deliberately crafted; nothing was artificially generated by a lexicon-inflating algorithm.
 I invented an alphabet for it in 1966, and a cursive form in 1973.
 In the early 1980's I wrote a rudimentary grammar.
 There is a complete online Vabungula dictionary (and English index) available, which I keep up-to-date, as well as a page of basic vocabulary.
+I have also added an extensive list of example sentences in English and Vabungula.

 My next project, should I ever get around to it, is an online tutorial for beginners.